Dain-Art-Studio-therapy/thesis/README.md

 # Extended TODO List
 ### Questions

-1. Should I make if/elif/else have 1 exit block?
-      - Pro: Lower cyclomatic complexity of if/elif/else vs 2 if/else
-      - Con: More complicated
-2. Function inside function breaks code (student hw 4 #31).
-Can I ignore?
-3. If a variable is out of scope, should it perform "correctly"?
+1. If a variable is out of scope, should it perform "correctly"?
       - Ex. _get_instructions_in_slice --> var init inside loop, print outside